NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 Welcome to the **NeuroTech Challenge Series (NTCS)**, **Phase 1 (P1)** instructions page.

-**NTCSP1** is an international citizen science research study, run by researchers at the University of Toronto and the Centre for Addiction and Mental Health (CAMH) [KCNI](krembilneuroinformatics.ca), in collaboration with [OpenBCI](https://openbci.com), [NeuroTechX](neurotechx.com), and the eeg-notebooks core developer team.
+**NTCSP1** is an international citizen science research study, run by researchers at the University of Toronto and the [CAMH KCNI](krembilneuroinformatics.ca), in collaboration with [OpenBCI](https://openbci.com), [NeuroTechX](neurotechx.com), and the eeg-notebooks core developer team.

 If this is the first time you are learning about NTCS, check out the [NTCS website](https://neurotech-challenge.com/) for additional info about this and other upcoming challenges and opportunities.